bmhking/Parcel_value_app/README.md

 - Replaced Parcel with Lot in tables for clarity (03/30)
 - Disabled buttons when the data is loading (03/30)
 - Add ability to exclude a certain list of APN prefixes in the APN prefix tab in addition to current functionality that filters based on these APN prefixes (04/09)
+- Add sqrt mode to shrink downtown for easier comparison and 100x mode to better plot agriculture communities where land is cheap (04/15)
+- Add 2D mode
 - Add ability to read in a file of APNs - currently not working on it since you already can copy/paste a list of APNs.
 I might work on this later
 - Add ability to show average value of surrounding parcels of a parcel (likely in a certain radius) - currently can do it with lat/long